AnthonyCxx/Notes-and-Writeups/C++/Object-Oriented Programming/Inheritance.md

     labrador.eat();
     labrador.sleep();

-    //Use the new 'bark' method from 'Dog' labrador.bark();
+    //Use the new 'bark' and 'wagTail' methods from 'Dog' labrador.bark();
+    labrador.wagTail();

     return 0;
 }